mystery2mastery/mystery2mastery.github.io/_tabs/mine.md

 ---
-layout: page
+# the default layout is 'page'
-icon: fas fa-tag
+icon: fas fa-info-circle
 order: 5
 ---